xsuite/xsuite/docs/particlesmanip.rst

 The following sections illustrate:

- - How to create Particles objects on CPU or GPU, providing the coordinates in the form of arrays or using the xpart generators to generated specific distributions (e.g. Gaussian, halo, pencil).
+ - How to create Particles objects on CPU or GPU, providing the coordinates in the form of arrays or using the xpart generators to obtain specific distributions (e.g. Gaussian, halo, pencil).
  - How to copy Particles objects (optionally across contexts, e.g GPU to CPU)
  - How to merge Particles objects